argonatorUberTF/Uber-Team-Fortress/README.md

 The spy can sprinkle caltrops with the ammo trap, and impulse 121.

 The Engineer can launch drones in a shorter timeframe, does a bit more damage per beam.
+Be aware the drop carries a detpack for self destruction.

 The Engineer spanner attack adds concussion to their enemies and sometimes himself/herself as the heavy tool bounces back.